PrefectHQ/prefect/docs/concepts.md

     task = PlusOneTask() # first create the Task instance result = task(10) # then call it with arguments
 ```

+Instantiation is when properties including the task's `retry_delay`, `trigger`, and `caching` mechanisms are set.
+With the functional API, these properties can be passed as arguments to the `@task` decorator.

 :::